People's Party (Bulgaria): Return to power

 The NLP held on to power under the government of Dimitar Petkov, who replaced the disgraced Petrov after the Anhialo affair.
 Following this change, the NLP proceeded with highly unpopular tax increases, then threatened to sack all civil servants who had gone on strike.
 In January 1907, after Ferdinand was booed by students of Sofia University, Petkov ordered that institution to be shut down and purged.
 The heavy-handed approach scandalized the opposition.
 An ad-hoc "Patriotic Bloc" was formed by the NP, the Democrats, the PLP, the Radical Democratic Party, and the Broad Socialists.
 The negotiations took place in Tedorov's home, with himself and Dimitar Yablanski as the two NP envoys; accepting Danev as the collective leader, they drafted a minimalist platform which, in addition to constitutionalism, included "the implementation of reforms ensuring democratization, freedom of elections, fairer taxation, reduction of the military budget and a social legislation."

 The Patriots held their first major rally on 18 February 1907, in Sofia's Pozitano Square.
 The organizing committee, which included Yablanski, brought in almost 25,000 protesters.
 Overall, however, Crampton assesses that the Bloc was an extremely fragile, "exotic coalition of oppositionists", which had little change of being taken seriously by Ferdinand.
-All groups supported a platform of electoral reform, with the "abolition of reactionary laws", but the right-wing could not be persuaded to include any explicit demands for labor rights; the Bloc suspended itself itself after Petkov's assassination that March, but resumed its activity when the Broad Socialists demanded it.
+All groups supported a platform of electoral reform, with the "abolition of reactionary laws", but the right-wing could not be persuaded to include any explicit demands for labor rights; the Bloc suspended itself after Petkov's assassination that March, but resumed its activity when the Broad Socialists demanded it.
 The assassination itself was regarded by government as instigated by "figures close to the People's Party", including Ivan Ikonomov of Balkanska Tribuna newspaper.
 He was put on trial.

 The alliance initially came to power with Malinov as head of a new cabinet.
 It ultimately crumbled in May 1907, after the Democrats noted that Ferdinand would have never accepted that all five parties be assigned ministerial seats.
 Late that year, Nachovich proposed forming a "Small Bloc" from the NP, the PLP, and the Radoslavists, while others even proposed fusing all three groups into a "Rational Party".
 Danev considered the proposal, but ultimately rejected it (since he feared that the unification would be frowned upon by the Knyaz).
 The May 1908 elections certified the Bulgarian Agrarian National Union (BZNS) as a strong component of the Bulgarian left/ They also saw the Populist faction engaged in the opposition to Malinov's Democratic cabinet, and engaged in a tactical collaboration with the PLP (though the latter deal was only activated in certain precincts).
 The NP was reduced to seven seats in the Assembly.